kirakirakira/urban-pancake/README.md

 ## How To Run
 This project uses .NET 6.0.
 To download the SDK: https://dotnet.microsoft.com/en-us/download/dotnet/6.0

-You will also need the .NET CLI. https://docs.microsoft.com/en-us/dotnet/core/tools/
+You will also need the .NET CLI (which is included when you install the SDK). https://docs.microsoft.com/en-us/dotnet/core/tools/

 Recommend using VS Code: https://code.visualstudio.com/